 For Lulu, we prefer sRGB and CMYK color.
 If you’re working in Word, you’ll need to be sure your images are already using sRGB or CMYK for your images.
 Word will only export at the given settings, so you won’t have a lot of options to control the image quality once you’re in Word.

 That’s one of the primary reasons I tend to shy away from recommending Word for custom book designs that incorporate images.
 Software like InDesign, Affinity Publisher, or even Scribus offers more control over a range of settings, including image quality and color space.
+You’ll need that control over elements in your file to generate a quality, print-ready PDF.

 3. Crop Marks